-HOT FOOD

-HOT & COLD DRINKS

-Available all day

-For further information See us on Facebook.

-a new energy

-www.cdnews.com.au
+Police Report

 Harriet Shing

-The 2020 State Budget was released recently, where the Victorian Government outlined the plan for Victoria's post-Covid recovery.
-Churchill and the Latrobe Valley are an important part of that, and I wanted to briefly highlight some of the announcements most relevant to this community.
+The 2020 State Budget was released recently, where Victorian Government outlined the plan for Victoria's post-Covid recovery.
+Churchill and the Latrobe Valley are an important part of that, and I wanted to briefly highlight some of the announcements relevant community.

 Projects such as the Secure Work Pilot Scheme and the Latrobe Valley Energy and Growth Program, as well as the \$465 million announced to attract visitors to regional Victoria through the Victorian Tourism Recovery Package, will all help to create new jobs in the Valley and continue to back a stronger economy for the region.

-We've also brought forward additional funding for essential services; increased regional access to mental health services and homebased hospital care, upgraded equipment and facilities for our volunteer groups, and provided additional funding for disability services in our schools.
+also brought We've forward additional funding for essential services; increased regional access to mental health services and homebased hospital care, upgraded equipment and facilities for our volunteer groups, and provided additional funding for disability services in our schools.

 There's a lot of work to

+& District News wishes to

+our

+attended

 be done over the next year to build up our communities, and I'm proud to have been in the room fighting for projects that benefit this community.
 I'm also excited to be part of a government that's prepared to make strong commitments and deliver on them, and make sure that Churchill benefits from those commitments.

 One funding announcement that I'm quite pleased about; the Churchill North Primary school will be receiving \$3.45 million in funding to upgrade and facilities. modernise its More money for schools like Churchill North is always a great outcome, as kids (not to mention their teachers, too) get to enjoy better classrooms and more learning opportunities.
-The funding goes hand in hand with the funding we've provided for additional disability support in schools and the more than 4,000 new tutors who'll be employed across the state to help our kids in and out of the classroom.
+The funding goes hand in hand with the funding we've provided for additional disability support in schools and the more than 4,000 new tutors who'll be employed across the state to help our kids in and out of the

+On a lighter note, I hope

+Presentation

 everybody is busy preparing for a great Christmas season!
 While there'll still be some restrictions in place, this Christmas season will be an extra-special one for all those having their long-overdue reunions with family and friends.
 Victorians will be able to host up to 30 people in their homes for Christmas Day celebrations (not counting those babies younger than 12 months).
-It's a great way to end a year like this one, and I'm thankful that we'll be able to celebrate with those close to us.
-On a lighter note, I hope Thank you to Darrell White The team at Churchill & District News wishes to express our sincere thanks to Darrell White, who over the years as our ward Councillor has been a great supporter of our community paper.
-He has advocated for us with community grants, attended our functions especially our Writing Competition Presentation Nights and contributed an article for the paper on a regular basis.
-If there has been an in there has been an issue for which we needed information or clarification, Darrell has answered the call to help.
-Even though Darrell will not be our Councillor he will still be an active community member through several committees to which he belongs.
-We wish him well.
-Thank you Darrell for all you have done for Churchill & District News.
+It's a great way to end a year like this one, and I'm thankful that we'll be able to celebrate with those close to For the period October 25 through to November 23, there have been 39 reported police incidents for the Churchill Response Zone.
+Phil den Houting Unfortunately, majority of these are Family Violence related incidents have had attempted burglary on a house in Mulcare Crescent, and also a theft of number plates from a vehicle in Mulcare as well. unknown at this stage whether these are linked.
+There have also been a number of thefts from machinery at the in Philip development Parade.
+The phone box in McDonald Way damaged with windows being broken, and another car was damaged in Howard Avenue. offences.